HydraSpex/MCP4725/README.md

 The values range from 0 to 4095 (12-Bit)

 ## Extra
-In the repo you will find the datasheet for the MCP4725 series.
+In the repo you will find the datasheet for the MCP4725 series and a Test-File.